ijl/orjson/README.md

 ### int

-orjson serializes 64-bit integers by default.
+orjson serializes and deserializes 64-bit integers by default.
+The range supported is a signed 64-bit integer's minimum (-9223372036854775807) to an unsigned 64-bit integer's maximum (18446744073709551615).
 This is widely compatible, but there are implementations that only support 53-bits for integers, e.g., web browsers.
 For those implementations, `dumps()` can be configured to raise a `JSONEncodeError` on values exceeding the 53-bit range.